Eetezadi/wordpress-click2share/readme.txt

 == Frequently Asked Questions ==

+= Why use this plugin? =

+Join the wave with Meta Threads, set to outpace Twitter/X. Our plugin simplifies content sharing to boost your Meta Threads presence.
+Make it easy for visitors to share, and watch your visibility soar.

-= Can I customize the appearance of the Click 2 Threads block? =
+= Can I customize the Click 2 Threads block? =

-Yes, the plugin offers dark and light base styles (inspired by Meta Threads), background, and text color.
-Further customization is possible using CSS; all elements have unique classes.
-You can also set a default username (added as "by @username") and change the link.
+Select from dark or light themes inspited by Threads, adjust background and text colors, and use CSS for deeper customization.
+You can set deault settings to make new block creation quick.

 = Is Click 2 Threads compatible with all WordPress themes? =